Love letter: History

+In Victorian America, it was expected that endearments and affection should be kept strictly private.
+Thus, exchanging love letters was a widespread courtship activity, particularly among the upper- and middle-class.
+Etiquette manuals, magazines, and book-length guides provided advice and sample letters while at the same time insisting that the writer should write naturally and sincerely.
+Reading and writing love letters was seen as an extremely intimate experience, akin to being in the presence of their loved one.

 20th century

-The love letter continued to flourish in the first half of the twentieth-century–F Scott Fitzgerald gives us a 1920s Flapper "absorbed in composing one of those non-committal, marvelously elusive letters that only a young girl can write."
+The love letter continued to flourish in the first half of the 20th century – F. Scott Fitzgerald writes a 1920s flapper "absorbed in composing one of those non-committal, marvelously elusive letters that only a young girl can write."

 Virginia Woolf and Vita Sackville-West's flirtatious love letters were one aspect of their complicated relationship.
 Nigel Nicolson, Sackville-West's son, called Woolf's Orlando "the longest and most charming love-letter in literature" because of the inspiration Woolf took from her friend and lover, Sackville-West.

 Before the development of widespread means of telecommunications, letters were one of the few ways for a distant couple to remain in contact, particularly in wartime.
 The strains on either end of such a relationship could intensify emotions and lead to letters going beyond simple communication to expressions of love, longing and desires.
 It is claimed that the very act of writing can trigger feelings of love in the writer.
 Secrecy, delays in transit, and the exigencies of maneuvers could further complicate the communication between two parties, whatever their degree of involvement.
 So precious could love letters be that even already read ones would even be brought into battle and read again for solace during a break in the action.
 Others would defer, compartmentalizing their feelings and leaving a letter folded away where it would cause no pain.

 During World War II, anti-aircraft gunner Gilbert Bradley and infantryman Gordon Bowsher exchanged intimate love letters, which are currently owned by the Oswestry Town Museum.
 Because of the criminalization of homosexuality in England during the 1940s, large collections of queer love letters from that period are rare.
-"The Letter Men," a short film written and directed by Andrew Vallentine, recreates Bradley and Bowsher's love story through their letters.

-In the second half of the century, with the coming of a more permissive society - and the immediacy afforded by the technology of the Information Age, the nuanced art of the love letter became old-fashioned, even anachronistic.
+In the second half of the century, with the coming of a more permissive society, and the immediacy afforded by the technology of the Information Age, the nuanced art of the love letter became old-fashioned, even anachronistic.
 Despite the availability of new forms of communication, many couples still exchanged love letters.
 In 1953, Rachel Carson (naturalist and writer of Silent Spring) met Dorothy Freeman and two exchanged about 900 letters over 12 years.
 While they destroyed some of their letters to protect themselves, Freeman's granddaughter edited the surviving ones, which were published in 1995.

 Other love letter-writers of the 20th century include anthropologists Margaret Mead and Ruth Benedict, painters Frida Kahlo and Diego Rivera, poets Allen Ginsberg and Peter Orlovsky, and first lady Eleanor Roosevelt and journalist Lorena Hickok.